Learning Outcomes

 Duty to Accumulate Surplus Income

-Any income not applied for the minor beneficiary's maintenance, education, or benefit must be accumulated.
-This means the surplus income should be invested, and the resulting income from these accumulations should itself be accumulated (s.31(2) TA 1925).
+Any income not applied for the minor beneficiary’s maintenance, education, or benefit must be accumulated.
+Accumulation means surplus income is retained and invested, and income produced from those investments is itself accumulated.
+Trustees should account for accumulations as part of the trust fund and keep appropriate records.

-Key Term: Accumulation The process of retaining and investing surplus trust income rather than distributing it.
+The process of retaining and investing surplus trust income rather than distributing it, with accrued income being added to the accumulated fund.

 Worked Example 1.1